 With the correct technique, you could manipulate colored pencils to achieve any level of dramatic effect.

 I have reveled 10 Colored Pencil Techniques for Artist

-There are various types of colored pencil techniques, these include:
+There are various types of techniques, these include:

-These lines are drawn in the same direction, the lines could be angled, horizontal or vertical.
+These lines are drawn in the same direction, the lines could be angled, horizontal, or vertical.
 You can have fun with making the lines.
-You could make them in any variations, either father or close together.
+You could make them in many variations, either father or close together.

 like hatching, all that is required is to make parallel lines, however, the twist to draw parallel lines in different directions.
 This technique involves various parallel lines and adding another series of parallel lines on top of the set of parallel lines.